University Policy and Guidelines

 Finally, it should be made clear to the academic and larger community that sponsorship of guest speakers does not necessarily imply approval or endorsement of the views expressed, either by the sponsoring group or by the University.

-The procedures are simple: (1) notify the Dean of
+procedures are simple: (1) notify the Dean of Students Office (UC);

 Under normal circumstances, the University expects that speakers invited by student organizations are being brought for the academic community, which is defined to include students and faculty of neighboring colleges.
 The opening of meetings to the general public involves considerations beyond academic freedom and therefore requires approval through the President's office.
 Application for such approval should be made through the Dean of Students Office.
 (See related information in section on Guidelines for Cultural and Social Events.)